Family and visitor information

 Next to your child’s bed is a call bell attached to a long cord.
 If you need to call your child’s nurse, simply press the red button and someone will answer on the intercom to determine what you need.
 Your nurse will be notified by her beeper.
-The other buttons control the television and lights.
-Each bed is equipped with its own VCR.
-There are movies available at each nursing station.

 Your child’s room also has a bedside table, a storage close, and a chair that converts into a bed.
 For safety, the bed or crib rails must be raised at all times.
 The bathroom and showers are for patient use only.
 Separate bathrooms are available for family members and visitors.
 A bathtub is also available for your child.

 Staying in touch with your child

 If you are from out of town, you may be eligible for low-cost lodging at the Kiwanis House or the Ronald McDonald House, located on the grounds of the UC Davis Children's Hospital.
 A Courtyard by Marriott is walking distance from the hospital and offers discounted rates for the relatives of hospitalized patients.
 For more information about these accommodations, please call Social Services at 916-734-2583.

 In the pediatric unit, each patient’s bedside has a telephone with its own number, which is posted in the room.
 When calling from outside the hospital you may dial this number directly between 8 a.m. and 10 p.m.
 You may also call 916-734-2011 and ask for your child’s room.

 If you wish to speak to your child’s nurse, you may dial the nursing unit directly at 916-703-3070.
 Patient information is considered confidential and will only be given to the parents or legal guardians of the hospitalized child.
 Please explain this to other relatives and family friends.

 - For local calls in the 916 area code, dial “9” plus the number.